Ivo Kurtini

-Ivica "Jobo" Kurtini (23 June 1922 in Fiume, Free State of Fiume – 12 September 1990) was a Croat water polo player who competed for Yugoslavia in the 1948 Summer Olympics and in the 1952 Summer Olympics.
+Ivica "Jobo" Kurtini (23 June 1922 – 12 September 1990) was a Croat water polo player who competed for Yugoslavia in the 1948 Summer Olympics and in the 1952 Summer Olympics.

 He was part of the Yugoslav team which was eliminated in the second round of the 1948 Olympic tournament.
 He played all three matches.

 Four years later he won the silver medal with the Yugoslav team in the 1952 tournament.
 He played all nine matches.